norswap/skelex/doc/implementation.md

 Checkpoints are linked to form reverse linked lists of traversed states.
-A checkpoint records a state, the transitions and previous checkpoints that were used to reach that it, and the registration the registration that started these chains of checkpoints.
+A checkpoint records a state, the transitions and previous checkpoints that were used to reach that it, and the registration that started these chains of checkpoints.

 For each input position, the runner keeps track of a set of checkpoints: there can only be a single checkpoint for a given state and registration pair.
 Those checkpoints always hold an anchor state.